 Our residential sites lead the effort to encourage socialization through routine daily activities.
 From walks in the park to shopping trips, museums to amusement parks, and board games to baseball games, our residential treatment facilities attempt to match interests that result in peer interactions and the development of social relationships.
 Interest inventories can be used to match participants based on preferences and to further explore new activities and ways to connect with others.
 Our residential supports offer many opportunities to try something new with emphasis on linking people together.

-- 12-Step and other Community Support Groups and Organizations: opportunities for sponsorships and friendships.
+- Community Support Groups and Organizations: (e.g. 12-Step Program, etc.)

 - YMCA: all individuals receiving services are entitled to a full paid membership

 - Church, Synagogue, and Mosque trips, in-house Chaplain services/other spiritual activities